istio/test-infra/mungegithub/README.md

   >  Note: This doc is for normal processes of Mungegithub in istio organization.
 Exceptions may apply to experimental environments.

-  Currently deployed: istio, mixer, auth, test-infra
+  Currently deployed: istio, mixer, auth, test-infra, pilot

-  Currently paused: pilot
+  Limited functional (only merge auto-dependency-update PRs): mixerclient, proxy

 Mungegithub is a tool based on GitHub that offers a better way to review and approve PRs and automatically rebases and merges them without engineers' effort.
 Plus a two-level approval system controls codebase better by always having the right people to approve changes.